No Time to Die poster

 The inciting incident occurs at 19 minutes when SPECTRE ambush at Vesper's grave.
 Massive explosion and chase through Matera.
 Bond believes Madeleine has betrayed him, shattering his trust and their relationship..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 40 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Bond agrees to help Felix Leiter rescue Valdo Obruchev, the kidnapped scientist.
+This reveals the protagonist's commitment to Bond agrees to help Felix Leiter rescue Valdo Obruchev, the kidnapped scientist.
 This decision pulls him back into the world of espionage he tried to leave behind., moving from reaction to action.

 The Collapse moment at 120 minutes (73% through) represents the emotional nadir.
 Here, Bond realizes Mathilde is his daughter and Safin has them both.
 The life he could have had - family, love, normalcy - is within reach but threatened.
-Everything he sacrificed comes into focus., indicates the protagonist at their lowest point.
+Everything he sacrificed comes into focus., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 130 minutes initiates the final act resolution at 80% of the runtime.
 Bond, Nomi, and MI6 launch the assault on Safin's poison island.
 Bond commits fully to saving his family and stopping Safin, knowing what he must sacrifice.
 The mission becomes personal legacy., demonstrating the transformation achieved throughout the journey.